AZProductions/Kookaburra/README.md

 <details>
  <summary>What is Kookaburra?</summary>

  **Kookaburra** is a simple programming language.
-With Kookaburra you can choose between the powerful **CLI**, or start **coding** with its intuitive syntax.
+With Kookaburra you can choose between the powerful **CLI**, or start **coding** with its' intuitive syntax.
 The syntax is simple and efficient.
-Kookaburra is completely **free** to use, with local files and no data/telemetry collection.
+Kookaburra is completely **free** to use, using only local files and no data/telemetry collection.

 </details>